 Said notices shall become effective on the date specified within the notice, unless otherwise provided herein.
-Either party may change its address for notification purposes by mailing a notice stating the change, effective date of the change and setting forth the new address.
+Either party may change its address for notification purposes by electronic or certified mail a notice stating the change, effective date of the change and setting forth the new address.
 If different representatives are designated after execution of this contract, notice of the new representative will be rendered in writing to the other party and attached to originals of this contract.